Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Update-AzServiceFabricReliability.md

 ## SYNTAX

 ```
-Update-AzureRmServiceFabricReliability [-ResourceGroupName] <String> [-Name] <String>
+Update-AzServiceFabricReliability [-ResourceGroupName] <String> [-Name] <String>
  -ReliabilityLevel <ReliabilityLevel> [-AutoAddNode] [-DefaultProfile <IAzureContextContainer>] [-WhatIf]
  [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-Use **Update-AzureRmServiceFabricReliability** to update reliability of the primary node type in a cluster.
+Use **Update-AzServiceFabricReliability** to update reliability of the primary node type in a cluster.

 ## EXAMPLES

 ### Example 1
 ```
-PS c:> Add-AzureRmServiceFabricReliability -ResourceGroupName 'Group1' -Name 'Contoso01SFCluster' -ReliabilityLevel Silver
+PS c:> Add-AzServiceFabricReliability -ResourceGroupName 'Group1' -Name 'Contoso01SFCluster' -ReliabilityLevel Silver
 ```

 This command changes the reliability tier of the primary node type to silver.